EpicGamesExt/raddebugger/README.md

 separability and isolation utility of layers (in effect, forming one big layer), so in other words, layers are arranged into a directed acyclic graph.

+A few layers are built to be used completely independently from the rest of the codebase, as libraries in other codebases and projects.
+As such, these layers do not depend on any other layers in the codebase.
+The folders which contain these layers are prefixed with `lib_`, like `lib_raddbgi_format`.

 A list of the layers in the codebase and their associated namespaces is below:
 - `base` (no namespace): Universal, codebase-wide constructs.
 Strings, math, memory allocators, helper macros, command-line parsing, and so on.
 Depends